Mortymore/Arduino-freq.meter-for-XR2206/README.md

 # Arduino-freq.meter-for-XR2206
 Ardunino frequency measurement for Elektor Sweep Function Generator based on XR2206

 Built a XR2206 based Sweep Function Generator from an Elektor magazine article in 1994, and for years I wish to provide a way to display the frequency outputed by the generator.
 An arduino and a small LCD display seemed a good option.
 The display had to be tiny though, and to find one I waited a long time.
-Having found a 0.49" LCD it seemed to be a good fit for the job.
+Having found a 0.49" OLED it seemed to be a good fit for the job.

  * Arduino Frequency/Period counter
  * for Sweep/Function Generator (20Hz...200kHz)